caseywhorton/electric-weather/README.md

 In order to train the deep AR model, we need at least 300 observations.
 A single day of observations from a single station has about 72 observations.
 So, we need several days of observations.

-## Weather Model Target and Evaluation
+## Model Target and Evaluation

-There are multiple targets of interest, mainly the temperature and humidity of the environment.
-These targets, during the summer months especially, can have an impact on the electricity usage in an area.
+There are multiple targets of interest, mainly the temperature and humidity of the environment and the consumption of electricity.
 This project utilizes an deep learning time series algorithm called Deep AR, and on AWS this algorithm trains and predicts on all input features.

 The documentation on the DeepAR input/output reveals the metric used to evaluate the model during training.
 The root mean squared error (RMSE) is calculated over all of the series that are being evaluated, and the formula is a little different than the usual RMSE calculated over a single set of predictions: